robertosillitti/Deep-learning-project/README.md

 # Multitask facial analysis: gender/ethinicty classification and age regression using neural networks

-In this project me and @AsiaGrillo implemented a multitask classification model for predicting both age and gender, and a regression model specifically designed to estimate age, using a modified version of ResNet18.
+In this project me and @AsiaGrillo implemented a multitask classification model for predicting both age and gender, and a regression model specifically designed to estimate age, using **PyTorch**.

 ## Dataset description